croffler/hugo-test/site/content/sbp/xap-drools-integration.markdown

 ### Web-Services Module

-This module will create a deployable artifact (WAR) which will instantiate Stateless processing unit(s) hosting JSON Restful Web Services on top XAPâ€™s [Jetty Processing Unit Container]({{%currentjavaurl%}}/web-jetty-processing-unit-container.html).
+This module will create a deployable artifact (WAR) which will instantiate Stateless processing unit(s) hosting JSON Restful Web Services on top XAP's [Jetty Processing Unit Container]({{%currentjavaurl%}}/web-jetty-processing-unit-container.html).

 ![drools1](/sbp/attachment_files/drools/drools4.png)

 Interaction with these services is very simple since they only implement the GET REST method.
 A client only needs an Internet Browser to initiate a HTTP Servlet transaction on the listening Spring Controllers.
 There are two types of services that are deployed as part of this integration pattern - Decision Services and Generic Data Retrieval Services.

-Decision services will create or lookup facts from the Space and pass them to the Remoting Service which will add them to the KnowledgeBaseâ€™s working memory and pattern match them against all compiled rules.
+Decision services will create or lookup facts from the Space and pass them to the Remoting Service which will add them to the KnowledgeBase's working memory and pattern match them against all compiled rules.
 To initiate a decision service enter a URL into the Browser and in response you will receive a JSON payload printed to the screen.

 ![drools1](/sbp/attachment_files/drools/drools5.png)

-Generic REST Data Retrieval Services come in two flavors â€“ Read-By-ID and Read-By-Type.
+Generic REST Data Retrieval Services come in two flavors - Read-By-ID and Read-By-Type.
 Read-By-ID will require the client to pass an ID along with the type of Object they are requesting.
 The Read-By-Type will only require the type returning multiple objects.

 ![drools1](/sbp/attachment_files/drools/drools6.png)